 Years of Experience

-Those with one to four years of experience at the company can expect to make about $68K per year on average.
+Workers who have been with the company for more than one year but less than five can make approximately $68K per year on average.
 For those who claim five to nine years of work experience, pay on average amounts to around $77K annually.
-Broken down by tenure, the largest share of InfoSys Limited employees (44 percent) have five to nine years of experience and earn $77K annually on average.
+Broken down by tenure, the largest share of InfoSys Limited employees (42 percent) have 10-19 years of experience and earn about $99K per year on average.

 Certifications and Degrees

-InfoSys Limited's employees who answered the questionnaire are more likely to be male — the male-to-female ratio is more than 3 to 1.
+At InfoSys Limited, there are significantly more males who responded to the survey than females — the male-to-female ratio is more than 3 to 1.

 Benefits and Perks

 Only an eighth of workers receive paid vacation and sick leave.
 A majority of workers save up for retirement through a 401(k) plan.
 A fair number of survey participants have health insurance, and benefits for slightly more than half of workers also include dental insurance.
 Some other perks are a company cell phone, life insurance, relocation expenses, and a casual working environment.